 Sadly, the development of pressure sores during an admission to a nursing home has become a way of life at some facilities.
 Despite their prevalence, they are simply not a consequence of ‘old age’.
 Rather, the majority of circumstances where a patient develops a pressure sore during a nursing home admission is a result of the facilities inattention to the individuals’ care needs.

-Rosenfeld Injury Lawyers represents Chicago nursing home patients who have developed bed sores during an admission.
+Rosenfeld Injury Lawyers LLC represents Chicago nursing home patients who have developed bed sores during an admission.
 Our attorneys have had success prosecuting nursing home bed sore cases involving skilled nursing facilities across Illinois.
 Several our cases have resulted in seven figure recoveries from nursing homes where the wounds originated.
 If you are concerned about a loved one's bed sore at a nursing facility, contact our office for a free case review.

 Factors contributing to the development of pressure sores in Illinois nursing home patients